k1915361/django-model-api-server/README.md

 # Note: '*' will allow all available IP interfaces (IPv4 and IPv6), to only listen for IPv4 set 0.0.0.0 while '::' allows listening for all IPv6 addresses.

 sudo -u postgres psql template1
-ALTER USER postgres with encrypted password 'ku202425';
+ALTER USER postgres with encrypted password 'mypassword';
 # ctrl + z  to exit

 # edit file to use scram-sha-256 authentication with the postgres user